swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 `@_alwaysEmitIntoClient`, which means that adding a default argument to a function which did not have one previously does not break ABI.

+## `@_assemblyVision`

+Forces emission of assembly vision remarks for a function or method, showing where various runtime calls and performance impacting hazards are in the code at source level after optimization.

+Adding this attribute to a type leads to remarks being emitted for all methods.

 ## `@_borrowed`

 Indicates that the [conservative access pattern](/docs/Lexicon.md#access-pattern)